markgw/uh-nlp19/docs/day5/index.md

 Compute the overall accuracy of both baselines, and compare the values with the HMM.

 * Which baseline performs better?
 * What is the difference in accuracy between this baseline and the HMM?
-(Round the value to one decimal place.)
+(Round the value to two decimal places.)
 * **Submit the name of baseline and accuracy difference**